qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_at_ignore.rst

 and one reason to integrate compiler hints with the JSDoc system.
 When people used an unknown symbol in one method, they wanted to ignore that specifically for that method and not globally for the whole file.
-As a consequence, using the same symbol in a sibling method you would again get an “Unknown global symbol” warning which was desired.
+As a consequence, using the same symbol in a sibling method you would again get an "Unknown global symbol" warning which was desired.
 This was not available with the old #ignore.

 So if an unknown name is found in a particular line of code, a lookup happens to